 With The Mister often away working long hours in the glamorous movie business, Evan and I had finally found our groove.
 A mother-son bond formed and strengthened.
 He loved being in the baby backpack and I needed to return to regular exercise.
-We each got what we needed through our nightly strolls through our neighborhood in Bothell.
-No sidewalks, narrow streets and busy traffic made our trek somewhat dicey, but we always managed to wind up near a vacant lot at the very end of a quiet lane.
+We each got what we needed through our nightly strolls through our neighborhood.
+Narrow streets with no sidewalks and busy traffic made our trek somewhat dicey, but we always managed to wind up near a vacant lot at the very end of a quiet lane.
 Overgrown with weeds and bramble and framed by a barbed wire fence, this lot was home to several horses.
 Evan and I looked forward to our visits and occasionally enticed the horses closer with carrots to share.
 Extending a curious hand to touch their velvety noses, Evan would squeal in delight.
 Being with the horses grounded me, as they always have, and reminded me of who I was before I was a mom.

 First birthday preparations were well underway that last week of June when I awoke one night with a fire in my belly.
 And not a good fire, mind you.
 This was trouble.
-I spent the next several hours in the bathroom, throwing up, wondering what in the world I had done to bring this stomach bug on.
+I spent the next several hours throwing up in the bathroom, wondering what in the world I had done to bring on this stomach bug.
 Finally, by the afternoon of the next day I was feeling slightly better, enough to manage eating some bland Malt O’ Meal.
 I went to bed that evening, still exhausted but determined that I would awaken fresh and healthy the next morning.